Geometric rigidity of simple modules for algebraic groups: Proof of Theorem 1

-\begin{proof} The hypotheses on $k$ and $G$ ensure that all the preceding results in this section hold.
-But then we see that the socle and radical series for $M_E$ as an $R_E$-module correspond to the socle and radical series for $Z_E$, by \Cref{prop:REDE} and \Cref{cor:DEZE} applied to this case. \end{proof}
+The hypotheses on $k$ and $G$ ensure that all the preceding results in this section hold, and in particular we can use \Cref{prop:REDE} to relate the $G_E$-module structure on $M_E$ to the $R_E$-module structure.
+But then we see that $M_E$ is rigid as an $R_E$-module if and only if $Z_E$ is rigid, by \Cref{cor:DEZE} applied to this case. \end{proof}

-Thus, to complete the proof of \cref{thm:mainone} for connected $G$, we need to show the existence of a purely inseparable extension $K/k$ such that $Z_E$ is rigid for every extension $E/K$.
+Thus, to complete the proof of \cref{thm:mainone}, we need to show the existence of a purely inseparable extension $K/k$ such that $Z_E$ is rigid for every extension $E/K$.
 This is achieved in the next section, where we show that we can take $K$ to be the minimal field of definition of $\Jac(Z_\bark)$.

 Finally in this section we give some further generalities about semisimple $k$-algebras, which will help us when we are describing the endomorphism rings of simple modules in Part \ref{partii}.

 \begin{defn} Let $A$ be a finite-dimensional semisimple $k$-algebra over a field of characteristic $p$.
 We say $A$ is \emph{$p$-split} if $A$ is $k$-isomorphic to a direct product of matrix rings over purely inseparable field extensions of $k$.